95anantsingh/search-app/pages/report.md

 - When a query consists solely of keywords, BM25 and TF-IDF tend to outperform neural retrievers.
 - Queries that contain natural language and potentially include typos are better served by neural retrievers over BM25 and TF-IDF.
 - The optimal combination method for the search models was found to be arithmetic, which yielded the best results.
-- Normalizing the scores had a detrimental effect on performance, indicating that certain models inherently possess different weights or importance.
+- Noramlaizing the scores before comibing them resulted better performance.
 - The choice of scoring type proved crucial, with some models performing optimally with the scoring method they were initially trained on.

 <br>